General Information: The SALSA MLPA Probemix P179 Limb malformations-1 is a

 ROR2 have been shown to result in brachydactyly type B, and in autosomal recessive Robinow syndrome.

-Probemix content: The SALSA MLPA Probemix P179-B1 Limb malformations-1 contains 43 MLPA probes with amplification products between 130 and 463 nucleotides (nt).
+The SALSA MLPA Probemix P179-B1 Limb malformations-1 contains 43 MLPA probes with amplification products between 130 and 463 nucleotides (nt).
 This includes 21 probes for the

-GLI3 gene, two for the
+GLI3 gene, at least one probe for each exon, two probes for the

-HOXD13 gene and ten for the
+HOXD13 gene, and ten probes for the